agencyenterprise/ai-branch-name-generator/README.md

 This extension contributes the following settings:

-- `branching-ia.defaultPlatform`: Default platform to be used when creating a branch.
+- `ai-branch-name-generator.defaultPlatform`: Default platform to be used when creating a branch.
-- `branching-ia.pivotalAPIToken`: API Token for Pivotal.
+- `ai-branch-name-generator.pivotalAPIToken`: API Token for Pivotal.
-- `branching-ia.pivotalProjectId`: Project Id for Pivotal.
+- `ai-branch-name-generator.pivotalProjectId`: Project Id for Pivotal.
-- `branching-ia.openAiKey`: API Key for OpenAI.
+- `ai-branch-name-generator.openAiKey`: API Key for OpenAI.
 Make sure you have a paid account before creating a key.

 ## Release Notes